-- The small plants are the progeny for the oak tree.
+- The saplings are the progeny for the old oak tree in my backyard.

 Wedlock – the state of being married.

-- I joined a happy couple in holy wedlock.
+- I joined the happy couple in celebrating their holy wedlock.

-Quadruplets – each of four children born at one birth.
+Quadruplets – four children born at one birth

-- The zoo says only 1% od red panda litters are quadruplets.
+- The zoo says only 1% of red panda litters are quadruplets.